-You know it’s coming.
-August presents a major staffing challenge at every outdoor pool.
-College guards leave, high school staff drop off the schedule for sports and essential family vacation requests seem to pop up out of thin air.
-If you’re not careful, you’ll end up in the guard chair.
+August always presents a major staffing challenge at outdoor pools, and 2023 may be even worse.
+If you’re not careful, you’ll end up in the lifeguard chair.
 Not to worry.
-It’s still early in the month and if you act quickly, you can avoid the fall flight.
+There’s still time, and if you act quickly, you can avoid the fall flight.
 Here’s how.

 Plan Ahead – If your end-of-season schedule isn’t already made, make it now.
 Give yourself plenty of time to address the schedule gaps.

-Offer Incentives – If you’re not confident you’re getting all of the hours you can out of your existing crew, see what incentives you can offer to encourage them to take extra hours or extend their season.
+Offer Incentives – If you’re not confident you’re getting all of the hours you can out of your existing crew, see what incentives you can offer to encourage them to take extra shifts or extend their season.
 Talk to your HR team about bonuses and pay raises.
-Talk to your upper level management to see if they have perks, tickets or freebies to offer.
-With a few incentives in hand you’re more likely to close the last few gaps on the August schedule.
+Talk to your upper level management to see if they have perks or gift cards to offer.
+With a few incentives in hand you’re more likely to close the last gaps on the late season schedule.

 Run a Feeder Course – Team up with a local LGI and offer an incentivized guard class over the next two weeks.
-Participants who successfully complete the program are immediately hired on and if they pick up a certain number of shifts in August their course fee is waived.
+Participants who successfully complete the program are immediately hired, and if they pick up a certain number of shifts their course fee is waived.

 Cross Train – If your candidate pool is limited, look to your dry land staff who may have extra availability in their schedule.
 Add them to your aforementioned guard class at no cost and make them a versatile swing staff member on your team.
 Existing facility staff don’t take as long to onboard and already know many of your job expectations.

-When All Else Fails – Still can’t fill the schedule?
+Open Late, Close Early – Still can’t fill the schedule?
 Implement limited hours late in the season.
-Your patrons may be upset, but it’s a safer solution than running without enough guards.
+It’s the safer than running on a skeleton crew.
 A well-crafted press release or memo to patrons goes over better when it’s done weeks in advance.
 Get this plan in place now if your Labor Day staffing situation looks bleak.